-Commercial Lodging is a hotel, motel, resort or public inn as defined in Section 44-3-103, C.R.S. or a bed and breakfast as defined in Section 39-1-102, C.R.S.
+Commercial Lodging is a hotel, motel, resort or public inn as defined in Section 12-44-101, C.R.S. or a bed and breakfast as defined in Section 12-47-103, C.R.S.

-Commitment Vouchers as defined by State of Colorado Fiscal Rules, 1 CCR 101-1:Rule 3-1 (2021), which is hereby incorporated by reference, include any approved form of purchase order, contract, travel authorization, advice of employment, Grant Contract, license agreement, parking license agreement and other written authorization for disbursements which satisfy the requirements in a document providing the following:
+Commitment Vouchers as defined by State of Colorado Fiscal Rules, Rule 2-2, incorporated by reference, include any approved form of purchase order, contract, travel authorization, advice of employment, Grant Contract, license agreement, parking license agreement and other written authorization for disbursements which satisfy the requirements in a document providing the following:

-- 1. A description of goods or services being purchased or other reasons for the disbursement of funds; - 2.
-The amount to be paid; - 3.
-The obligation is being charged to the appropriate account; and

-4. That procurement requirements have been satisfied.
+- 1. A description of goods or services being purchased or other reasons for the disbursement of funds: - 2.
+The amount to be paid: - 3.
+The obligation is being charged to the appropriate account; and - 4.
+That procurement requirements have been satisfied.